 - Cool the muffins completely before enjoying or storing.

-Did you make this these cherry muffins?
+Did you make these Cherry Muffins?
 I’d love to know how they turned out!
-Leave a comment and a rating below
+Leave a comment and a rating below.

 While you’re at it, let’s be friends – follow me on Pinterest and Instagram for the latest and greatest.